egorbronnikov/egorbronnikov.github.io/_news/announcement_3.md

 related_posts: false
 ---

-This Week: QUT Winter School on Evolutionary Foundations of Economic Behaviour!
+I am participating in the QUT Winter School on Evolutionary Foundations of Economic Behaviour!